 BY ACCESSING THIS WEBSITE YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS BELOW PERTAINING TO BOTH THIS SITE AND ANY MATERIAL ON IT.
-LYKKE VANUATU LTD RESERVES THE RIGHT TO CHANGE THESE TERMS AND CONDITIONS AT ANY POINT WITHOUT PRIOR NOTICE.
+LYKKE CYPRUS LTD RESERVES THE RIGHT TO CHANGE THESE TERMS AND CONDITIONS AT ANY POINT WITHOUT PRIOR NOTICE.
 YOU ARE THEREFORE RESPONSIBLE FOR REGULARLY REVIEWING THESE TERMS AND CONDITIONS.
 CONTINUED USE OF THIS SITE FOLLOWING ANY SUCH CHANGES SHALL CONSTITUTE YOUR ACCEPTANCE OF SUCH CHANGES.
 IF YOU DO NOT AGREE WITH THESE TERMS AND CONDITIONS, PLEASE CLOSE THIS WINDOW RIGHT NOW.

 Ownership of site

-Lykke Vanuatu Ltd owns and maintains this site.
+Lykke Cyprus Ltd owns and maintains this site.
 No act of downloading, copying or reproducing any content or materials of this site or part thereof is permitted.
-Anything that you transmit to this site becomes the property of Lykke Vanuatu Ltd, may be used by Lykke Vanuatu Ltd for any lawful purpose, and is further subject to disclose as deemed appropriate by Lykke Vanuatu Ltd, including to any legal or regulatory authority to which Lykke Vanuatu Ltd is subject to.
-Lykke Vanuatu Ltd reserves all rights with respect to copyright and trademark ownership of all material at this site, and will enforce such rights to the full extent of the law.
+Anything that you transmit to this site becomes the property of Lykke Cyprus Ltd, may be used by Lykke Cyprus Ltd for any lawful purpose, and is further subject to disclose as deemed appropriate by Lykke Cyprus Ltd, including to any legal or regulatory authority to which Lykke Cyprus Ltd is subject to.
+Lykke Cyprus Ltd reserves all rights with respect to copyright and trademark ownership of all material at this site, and will enforce such rights to the full extent of the law.

 Access of site

-This site and the information, tools and material contained in it are not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in any jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would subject Lykke Vanuatu Ltd or its affiliates to any registration or licensing requirement within such jurisdiction.
+This site and the information, tools and material contained in it are not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in any jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would subject Lykke Cyprus Ltd or its affiliates to any registration or licensing requirement within such jurisdiction.

 Copyright

-The material contained in the website, including but not limited to all design, text, videos, sound recordings, and images, are owned, except as otherwise expressly stated, by Lykke Vanuatu Ltd. Except as otherwise expressly stated herein, they may not be copied, transmitted, displayed, performed, distributed (for compensation or otherwise), licensed, altered, framed, stored for subsequent use, or otherwise used in whole or in part in any manner without Lykke Vanuatu Ltd's prior written consent.
+The material contained in the website, including but not limited to all design, text, videos, sound recordings, and images, are owned, except as otherwise expressly stated, by Lykke Cyprus Ltd. Except as otherwise expressly stated herein, they may not be copied, transmitted, displayed, performed, distributed (for compensation or otherwise), licensed, altered, framed, stored for subsequent use, or otherwise used in whole or in part in any manner without Lykke Cyprus Ltd's prior written consent.

 Disclaimer of warranty and limitation of liability

 The information on this site is provided “as-is”.
-Lykke Vanuatu Ltd does not warrant the accuracy of the materials provided herein, either expressly or impliedly, for any particular purpose and expressly disclaims any warranties of merchantability or fitness for a particular purpose.
-Lykke Vanuatu Ltd will not be responsible for any loss or damage that could result from interception by third parties of any information made available to you via this site.
-Although the information provided to you on this site is obtained or compiled from sources we believe to be reliable, Lykke Vanuatu Ltd cannot and does not guarantee the accuracy, validity, timeliness or completeness of any information or data made available to you for any particular purpose.
-Neither Lykke Vanuatu Ltd nor any of its affiliates, directors, officers or employees, nor any third party vendor will be liable or have any responsibility of any kind for any loss or damage that you incur in the event of any failure or interruption of this site, or resulting from the act or omission of any other party involved in making this site or the data contained therein available to you, or from any other cause relating to your access to, inability to access, or use of the site or these materials, whether or not the circumstances giving rise to such cause may have been within the control of Lykke Vanuatu Ltd or of any vendor providing software or services support.
+Lykke Cyprus Ltd does not warrant the accuracy of the materials provided herein, either expressly or impliedly, for any particular purpose and expressly disclaims any warranties of merchantability or fitness for a particular purpose.
+Lykke Cyprus Ltd will not be responsible for any loss or damage that could result from interception by third parties of any information made available to you via this site.
+Although the information provided to you on this site is obtained or compiled from sources we believe to be reliable, Lykke Cyprus Ltd cannot and does not guarantee the accuracy, validity, timeliness or completeness of any information or data made available to you for any particular purpose.
+Neither Lykke Cyprus Ltd nor any of its affiliates, directors, officers or employees, nor any third party vendor will be liable or have any responsibility of any kind for any loss or damage that you incur in the event of any failure or interruption of this site, or resulting from the act or omission of any other party involved in making this site or the data contained therein available to you, or from any other cause relating to your access to, inability to access, or use of the site or these materials, whether or not the circumstances giving rise to such cause may have been within the control of Lykke Cyprus Ltd or of any vendor providing software or services support.